phenogit/phenogit.github.io/kit-korner-notes.markdown

             2N: 13-15
         2D
             3D: Shows no extra, either in shape or strength

+    1S
+        1N: Semi-forcing, wit a non-minimum partner will bid even if he has to bid a 3-card minor 2C
+                Modified Bart structure where there is the option to show a strong club raise
+        2C: Game forcing, partner bids his shape without regard to strength.
+Rebidding suit promises 6.
+If 5-4, partner bids his other suit even if he is minimum.
+Jumps in new suitsa re splinters

     1N: 1) Non-vulnerable 1/2 seat 10-12
         2) Vulnerable 1/2 seat 14-16